Vietnam.vn - Nền tảng quảng bá Việt Nam

 Corruption hinders government plans

-Widespread corruption in Iraq threatens all government programs unless steps are taken to combat the problem.
+Widespread corruption in Iraq threatens all government programs unless measures are taken against the problem.

 Thủ tướng Iraq Mohammed Shia' al-Sudani.
 (Nguồn: AP)